Dashtiss/ChatTiss/README.md

 ## Credits

-Chattiss was developed by [Your Name Here].
+Chattiss was developed by Dashtiss.
 The project uses ChatGPT, which was developed by OpenAI.
 The site was created as a demonstration of how ChatGPT can be used to generate responses to user input.

 ## License